south1907/addmember-telegram/README.md

 Create a new issue if you have legit issues and we will do our best to resolve them.

+You can join the community on Telegram via https://t.me/amtcommunity

 ## Contributing:
 * Fork the repo on Github
 * Clone the repo using `git clone addmember-telegram`